AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/introduction.md

 # Introduction {#introduction}

 Cloud Manager allows you to add a custom domain to identify your site with a unique, branded name in a self-service manner via the UI.
-Your AEMaaCS is provisioned with a default domain name, ending in `*.adobeaemcloud.com`.
-This default domain name remains, even after you attach custom domain names to your website
+Your Adobe Experience Manager as a Cloud Service is provisioned with a default domain name, ending in `*.adobeaemcloud.com`.
+This default domain name remains, even after you attach custom domain names to your website.

 >[!NOTE]
 >Custom Domain names are supported in Cloud Manager for Sites Program’s (Publish service) only.
 Each Cloud Manager Environment can host up to a maximum of 100 custom domains per environment.